 Our people are at the heart of everything we do.
-Our workforce connects us with the aviation sector around Aotearoa New Zealand.
-To continue to attract and retain talent so to achieve our strategic outputs, we must have a safe, respectful and inclusive workplace.
+Our workforce connects us with the aviation sector around New Zealand.
+To continue to attract and retain talent to achieve our strategic outputs, we are building a safe, respectful and inclusive workplace that allows people to bring their best to their work to ensure our skies are safe and secure.

-The Authority has recently done a number of things focused on creating a positive and collaborative work environment, while also building the capability and capacity of our people to undertake their roles.
+Over the last few years the Authority has focused on creating a positive and collaborative work environment, while also building the capability and capacity of our people to undertake their roles.

-The Authority's recent 'Your View' survey was completed in February 2022, reflecting a significant 4% score increase since the last survey in 2020.
-The survey also revealed average increases by 8% and 3% in scores for CAA and AvSec respectively.
+The Authority's recent 'Your View' survey was completed in February 2022.
+The results reflected a 4% overall score increase since the last survey in 2020 and showed average increases by 8% and 3% in scores for CAA and AvSec respectively.
 The survey also saw the average score by business group increase across every group in the Authority.

-These increases indicate a positive improvement for the Authority and provide good indications on where we should continue focusing our efforts.
+These increases indicate an improvement for the Authority and has guided us on where we should continue focusing our efforts.
+The next survey will run in March 2023.

-It also demonstrates that the Authority's dedicated programme focus on culture since May 2020 has had a positive shift following a Ministerial Review (the Review) into the organisational culture of the Authority under section 132 of the Crown Entities Act 2004 in September 2019.
+The Your View results demonstrate that the Authority's dedicated programme focus on culture since May 2020 has had a positive shift following a Ministerial Review (the Review) into the organisational culture of the Authority under section 132 of the Crown Entities Act 2004 in September 2019.